smmercuri/adele-ring_locally-compact/README.md

 ## TODOs
 - Refactor `InfiniteAdeleRing.lean` and `AdeleRing.lean` to `NumberTheory/NumberField`.
 - Incorporate the proof that `v.adicCompletionIntegers K` has finite residue field.
-- Show that the adele ring is a topological ring.
 - Show the idele group is locally compact.